gc-da11yn/gc-da11yn.github.io/src/en/standards/what_we_heard_report.md

 ---
 title: "What We Heard Report: Standard on Information and Communication Technology Accessibility (SICTA)"
 layout: layouts/base.njk
-description: "Between October 31 and November 30, 2022, the Treasury Board of Canada Secretariat - Office of the Chief Information Officer (<abbr>TBS-OCIO</abbr>) Digital Policy & Performance Division undertook a targeted engagement on the <em>Standard on Information and Communication Technology (<abbr>ICT</abbr>) Accessibility<em>.
+description: "Between October 31 and November 30, 2022, the Treasury Board of Canada Secretariat - Office of the Chief Information Officer (<abbr>TBS-OCIO</abbr>) Digital Policy & Performance Division undertook a targeted engagement on the <em>Standard on Information and Communication Technology (<abbr>ICT</abbr>) Accessibility</em>.
 This page details the key themes that emerged and next steps to be taken in relation to the standard."
 ---

 ## Purpose